 While I am not a fan of buying in bulk, I do suggest you have an extra tube of toothpaste and bottle of shampoo on hand for emergencies.

 Another option is to use Amazon Subscribe and Save so your toiletries are delivered when you need them.

 - Body moisturizer

 Buying in bulk is more acceptable here because you can store much of this in a basement of attic storage space.
 Just make sure they are labeled and that anything sensitive to climate (like laundry detergent) is kept at a normal room temperature.
 Again, I recommend the Amazon Subscribe and Save service for large items like bulk toilet paper and paper towels because why lug them home form the store when you could just have them delivered straight to your door.

 Things like staples, envelopes, glue and pencils.
 These are the items you probably don't think to buy often but when you need them, you really, really need them.

-___ Greeting cards (birthdays, anniversaries, holidays) Also check out my filing trick for always having a birthday card when necessary: I buy them a few times a year when I'm at Target (or similar) and then file them by month at home so I always have one handy.
+- Greeting cards (birthdays, anniversaries, holidays).
+My filing trick for always having a birthday card when necessary: I buy them a few times a year when I'm at Target and then file them by month at home so I always have one handy.